quarter-spiral/service-client/README.md

 end
 ```

-If the body was not JSON encoded at all or did not include the ``error`` key on the root level a ``Service::Client::Error`` is raised.
+If the body was not JSON encoded at all or did not include the ``error`` key on the root level a ``Service::Client::ResponseError`` is raised.

 ```ruby
 begin